ewoks-kit/ewoksorange/doc/note_on_designs.rst

 ---------------------------------------------------------------------------------

 This is the default design to Be used.
-This is the one used in the `ewoks example 1 addon`.
+This is the designed used in the `ewoks example 1 addon`.

 On this case we made Orange Widget inherit from :class:`OWEwoksWidget` and with we define the ewoks :class:Task to be used.